-- 1. Use the minimum amount of restraint necessary to safely accomplish patient care and transportation with regard to the patient's dignity. - 2.
+- A. All Patients: - 1.
+Use the minimum amount of restraint necessary to safely accomplish patient care and transportation with regard to the patient's dignity. - 2.
 Assure that adequate personnel are present and that police assistance has arrived, if available, before attempts to restrain patient. - 3.
-Restrain all 4 extremities with patient supine on stretcher.
-5,6,7,8 - Use soft restraints to prevent the patient from injuring him or herself or others.9 - a.
-If the handcuffs or law enforcement devices are used to restrain the patient, a law enforcement officer should accompany the patient in the ambulance - b.
-It is preferable that a law enforcement officer follows the ambulance in a patrol car to the receiving facility if physical restraint is necessary. - 5.
-Do not place restraints in a manner that may interfere with evaluation and treatment of the patient or in any way that may compromise patient's respiratory effort.10 - 6.
-If the patient is spitting, may cover his/her face with a surgical mask or with a NRB mask with high flow oxygen.11 - 7.
-Evaluate circulation to the extremities frequently. - 8.
-Thoroughly document reasons for restraining the patient, the restraint method used, and results of frequent reassessment.
+Restrain all 4 extremities with patient supine on stretcher. - 4.
+Use soft restraints to prevent the patient from injuring him or herself or others.9 - a.
+If the patient is handcuffed by law enforcement officers, consideration should be made to transition to the least restrictive restraints that are safe for the patient and responders. - b.
+Physical restraint devices that are easily removed by practitioners without a key are preferred.
+However, if a patient is restrained in devices that require a key, the key must accompany the patient during treatment and transportation. - c.
+If the handcuffs or law enforcement devices are used to restrain the patient, a law enforcement officer must remain immediately available while the EMS practitioner assesses and manages the patient and should accompany the patient during transport by ambulance. - d.
+If soft restraints are used, it is still preferable that a law enforcement officer follows the ambulance in a patrol car to the receiving facility. - 5.
+Do not place restraints in a manner that may interfere with evaluation and treatment of the patient or in any way that may compromise patient's respiratory effort. - 6.
+If the patient is spitting, may cover his/her face with a surgical mask or with a NRB mask with high flow oxygen. - 7.
+After physical restraint, physiologic monitoring and clinical assessment/reassessment of respiratory and hemodynamic status as well as neurovascular status of all restrained extremities must be done as soon as possible and at recurring intervals. - Document care, including details of patient behavior, patient assessment, clinical indication for restrain, type of restrain intervention(s) attempted or applied, frequency of reassessment and associated exam findings, and additional care provided during transport.